Marguerite Duras: Personal life

-During the latter stages of World War II she experienced separation from her husband Robert Antelme owing to his imprisonment in Buchenwald.
-She wrote La Douleur during his captivity.
-While married to Antelme, Duras acted on her belief that fidelity was absurd.
-She created a ménage à trois when she started an affair with the writer Dionys Mascolo, who fathered her son Jean Mascolo.
+During the later stages of World War II, she endured separation from her husband, Robert Antelme, following his imprisonment in Buchenwald.
+It was during his captivity that she wrote La Douleur.
+Believing that fidelity was an absurd notion, Duras began an affair with writer Dionys Mascolo while still married to Antelme, creating a ménage à trois, she later fathered her son, Jean Mascolo.

+Duras had a wide circle of influential friends, ranging from writers and artists to intellectuals and even criminals.
+Her friend, the psychoanalyst Jacques Lacan, once remarked, "Marguerite Duras turns out to know what I teach without me," in praise of her novel Le Ravissement de Lol V. Stein.

-During the final two decades of Duras' life, she experienced various health problems.
-Starting in 1980 she was hospitalized for the first time, from a combination of alcohol and tranquilizers.
-She was also undergoing various detoxification procedures to help her recover from her alcohol addiction.
-After being hospitalized in October 1988 she fell into a coma that lasted until June 1989.
+During the final two decades of her life, Duras experienced significant health problems.
+In 1980, she was hospitalized for the first time due to a combination of alcohol and tranquilizers.
+She also underwent detoxification to address her alcohol addiction.
+After being hospitalized again in October 1988, she fell into a coma that lasted until June 1989.

-Paralleling her health problems in the 1980s, Duras began having a relationship with a homosexual actor named Yann Andréa.
+In parallel with her health issues during the 1980s, Duras began a relationship with Yann Andréa, a homosexual actor.
 Yann Andréa helped Duras through her health difficulties.
-Duras would later detail these interactions and companionship in her final book Yann Andréa Steiner.
+Duras would detail these interactions and companionship in her final book, Yann Andréa Steiner.

-Duras' health continued to decline into the 1990s, resulting in her death on 3 March 1996.
+Duras' health continued to decline in the 1990s.
+She died on 3 March 1996.

 Reception and legacy

-Samuel Beckett regarded first hearing the radio play "The Square" as a significant moment in his life.
+Samuel Beckett regarded first hearing the 1957 radio adaptation of Le Square as "overwhelmingly moving" and a significant moment in his life.

-In 1992, after a dinner with friends where Marguerite Duras was dismissed as the most overrated author of the moment, the journalist Étienne de Montety copied L'Après-midi de Monsieur Andesmas, a relatively minor work of Duras from 1962, by only changing the names of the characters in the text and replacing the title with "Margot et l'important".
-He sent the result under the alias "Guillaume P. Jacquet" to the three main publishers of Duras: Gallimard, POL and Éditions de Minuit. Éditions de Minuit replied to Guillaume P. Jacquet that "[his] manuscript unfortunately cannot be included in [their] publications"; Gallimard that "the verdict is not favourable"; and POL that "[the] book does not correspond to what [they] are looking for their collections".
-The facsimile of the refusal letters was published in the Figaro littéraire under the title "Marguerite Duras refusée par ses propres éditeurs" ("Marguerite Duras refused by her own publishers").

 The 2021 French mini-series Une affaire française (aka A French Case) depicts Duras (played by a chain-smoking Dominique Blanc) in a damning light, as she insinuates herself into the investigation of a 1984 child murder case by accusing the mother of the crime.